What Was That: Production and composition

 Lorde co-wrote "What Was That" with Jim-E Stack and co-produced it alongside Stack and Daniel Nigro.
 Stack played piano, drums, keyboards, and synthesisers, while Nigro played piano, synthesisers, bass guitar, and electric guitar.
 The track was engineered by Stack, Nigro, and Jack Manning; mixed by Chris Gehringer and Spike Stent; and mastered by Will Quinnell.
 Nigro additionally provided drum programming, while Koby Berman worked as an additional engineer.
 "What Was That" also features electric guitar work by Andrew Aged of Inc. No World.

 "What Was That" is 3 minutes and 29 seconds long and is primarily structured around two verses and two choruses.
-It is an electropop, synth-pop, and dance track, with an upbeat arrangement and reflective lyrics about a past relationship, nostalgia, and personal growth.
+It is an electropop, synth-pop, and dance track, with a midtempo arrangement and reflective lyrics about a past relationship, nostalgia, and personal growth.
 Lorde's vocals are accompanied by an electronic beat, a minimalist bassline, light percussion, and subtle, syncopated synths that gradually build up.
+The drum instrumentation of "What Was That" was inspired by the drums on Radiohead's 2007 song "Reckoner".
+According to MusicRadar's Ben Rogerson, the drums were possibly created directly on Radiohead's original track, which was made available for download by fans so that they could create their own remixes.

 Lyrically, the song's narrator reflects on times spent with her partner taking "MDMA in the back garden" and kissing "for hours straight".
 Although she has moved on, she expresses pain and regret, stating that she covered "up all the mirrors" because she could not "see myself yet" in the aftermath of the relationship.
 Towards the end of the track, the narrator gradually reconciles with the idea of moving on ("When I'm in the blue light, I can make it alright / What was that?").

 Several music journalists drew parallels between "What Was That" and Lorde's second studio album, Melodrama (2017).
 NMEs Surej Singh thought that the song recalled the "hazy narrative" of Melodrama in both its themes and melodies.
 Rhian Daly from the same magazine commented that unlike Melodramas attempt to move past pain, the narrator in "What Was That" accepted the idea of "memories [...] haunting her".
 Daly also compared "What Was That" to Melodramas lead single, "Green Light", but thought that it displayed less intense emotional and sonic peaks.